RChehowski/Matchmaking/Readme.md

 ### Matchmaking

-Okay, I'm *not* a high-load backend developer to any degree.
-Anyway, this is my brave attempt to make a scalable implementation of a matchmaking for online games.
+Although I'm *not* a high-load backend developer to any degree, I committed brave attempt to make a scalable implementation of a matchmaking for online games.

 ### The problem
 The service needs to handle `{appDomain}/addUser?name=[name]&skill=[double]&latency=[double]` requests, adding new players to the polling queue.